 It is very possible to watch bats without any equipment, especially where they emerge from roosts, or shortly after dusk along well used bat flight paths.
-However as bats echolocation is mostly beyond the range of human hearing, a bat detector is essential if you want to hear bats to locate them, learn more about them, and be able to understand the differences between species.
+However as bats echolocation is mostly beyond the range of human hearing, a bat detector is key if you want to hear bats to locate their presence, learn more about them, and be able to understand the differences between species.

 - For a naturalist, or interested amateur, wanting to listen to bats echolocation then a basic Heterodyne detector like the Magenta 5 is ideal (£87)

-- For a committed amateur, or Ecologist, wanting to automatically identify species, or record the echo-location calls for later desk analysis an Echo Meter Touch 2 (£200-£360), used with phone or tablet is a great tool
+- For a committed amateur, or Ecologist, wanting to automatically identify species, or record the echo-location calls for later desk analysis a full spectrum detector like the Echo Meter Touch 2 (£200-£360), used with phone or tablet is a great tool

 - Don’t forget a good head torch for hands free illumination – The LED Lenser MH6 (£45) is a favourite